LiuzLab/AI_MARRVEL/docs/source/installation.rst

 Installation
 *************

-AIM is originally constructed with R and Python in different environment.
-To free users from setting up all the environment, we provide the software as a Docker image.
+To streamline the user experience and eliminate the need for environment setup, AIM is delivered as a Docker image

 AIM-Lite
 =============
-AIM-Lite takes VCF and HPO as input to generate predictions.
-It is the samllest function unit of AI-MARRVEL software.
+AIM-Lite processes VCF and HPO inputs to output predictions, representing the most compact functional component of the AI-MARRVEL suite.

 .. note::